 3 out of 5 elected SCFPUD Board members are required to have a quorum for a meeting to be held.
 Refer to our Meetings page for additional information on how to attend and participate in our monthly meetings.
 All residents of the district are welcome!

 Q. Does the SCFPUD set and collect taxes?

 Yes.
 Aside from your monthly bill, taxes are collected once per year to help pay off bonds which were issued to create and sustain the SCFPUD since 1971.
 The tax rate in 1989 was $0.78 per $100 worth of home valuation.
-The tax rate in 2007 is $0.47.
+The tax rate in 2020 was $0.46.
 In that same period of time, the valuation of property within the district went from $66,457,220 to $197,337,747.
 Spring Creek Forest is a wonderful place to be if your are interested in having property which grows in value.